Rebreather Course Combo: 45,000 THB

 - Deploying an SMB from depth

-- Buoyancy control using a CCR rebreather!
+- Buoyancy control using a CCR Rebreather!

-Diving on the Rebreather Course
+Diving on the Rebreather Course:

-There are FIVE Open Water Training Dives which combine all the skills and dives from both courses.
+The PADI Rebreather Course Combo are FIVE Open Water Training Dives which combine all the skills and dives from both courses.
 However nothing is missed out, PADI has simply reorganized the dives to eliminate unnecessary repetition.

-Open water training dives on the rebreather course
+Open water training dives on the Rebreather Course:

-Your Rebreather Course questions answered
+Your Rebreather Course questions answered:

 Very simply because it IS a Closed Circuit Rebreather System and as no gas leaves “the loop” when you breathe in or out.
 You do not go up and down AT ALL!
 Not like open circuit where you go and down each time you breathe out.
 No horrible noisey bubbles either.
-Howevever you will find it does take a few hours of diving the unit before you get used to it.
+However you will find it does take a few hours of diving the unit before you get used to it.